 - If the manuscript content is accused of copyright infringement, etc., and a third party receives damages, the author will be held liable.

-6 Copyright and digital releasing of paperAs a general rule, the copyright belongs to the Association.
+7 Copyright and digital releasing of paperAs a general rule, the copyright of a paper approved for publication belongs to the Association.
+(The copyright must be transferred to the Association at the time of the submission of the final manuscript for printing.)
 If the copyright belongs to an affiliated organization or other party, making it difficult for the Association to own the copyright, the matter will be discussed upon request.
-Please note that the Association may provide published papers to electronic services such as digital paper databases so that they may widely benefit academic research.
+Please note that the Association may make published papers electronically accessible through J-STAGE, an online article database service, and other services, so that the findings presented in the papers may be widely shared and may contribute to future academic research.

 If the author of the published paper digitizes such paper and releases it to third parties using digital media such as computer networks or CD-ROMs, the volume, number, and pages of the Journal of Natural Language Processing of the publication must be indicated in a clear manner for all viewers.